Zoom on the Yamaha EF7200D

-Even though this Yamaha generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, as it features a twist-lock L14-30R receptacle, the EF7200D is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+While this Yamaha generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
+Besides, because the EF7200D is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 The Yamaha EF7200D has a conventional, open frame design, of the following dimensions: L21.9 x W29 x H31.5 in, which offers support and allows it to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The design is ideal for rough environments and demanding outdoor use.

 From a security standpoint, the product offers an automatic low oil shut-off (Oil Watch system) and an overload protection (circuit breaker), allowing you to use it with a peace of mind.